 The city you choose to retire to is almost more important than the state.
 This decision will affect access to health care, amenities, entertainment venues, and your overall lifestyle.

 If you prefer the convenience and fast-paced life of the big city, Little Rock has a lot to offer.
-With a population just under 200,000, there is a great deal of diversity and things to do.
+With a population of just under 200,000, there is a great deal of diversity and things to do.
 There are plenty of parks, restaurants, and museums to explore.
 Recently, more young professionals and families have also moved to the area as well.

 The Hillcrest neighborhood in particular receives glowing reviews.
 This suburb of Little Rock offers all the conveniences of the big city with the charm of historical architecture for which it is famous.